Guide

 Auto-reorder: how it works (no fluff)

-Understand Auto-reorder on Korli: what it does, when to use it, one real-world scenario, common mistakes, and a factual 3-step setup.
+Understand Auto-reorder on Korli: what it does, when to use it, real-world scenario, common mistakes.
+Free.
+Setup 30s.

 Proof demo: source switch → different order